Themes in detail

 Showcase of new Engineering Geology tools for (sub)surface investigation and modelling.

-Focus on new technology for geotechnical property determination, 3D modelling, and monitoring in situ.
+Emphasis on new technology for geotechnical property determination, 3D modelling, and in situ monitoring.

 Special attention to challenging environments: offshore, onshore, cities, nature reserves, mountains and outer space.